 In addition to these administrative fines mentioned in the Personal Data Protection Law, there are also jail sentences mentioned in the Turkish Criminal Code between 1 to 4 years.

-According to the data of 2017, 41 data breach applications were made to the Turkish Personal Data Protection Authority and administrative fine of 125.000 TL was imposed in total as a result of these sanctions.
-In 2018, the amount of these data breach applications increased to 395 and 233 of them were investigated and responded by the Turkish Personal Data Protection Authority.
-Moreover, the administrative fines imposed in 2018 were 1.365.000 TL in total.
+According to the data of 2020, 32 data breach applications were published by the Turkish Personal Data Protection Authority and administrative fine of 6,870.000 TRY was imposed in total as a result of these sanctions.
+Moreover, the administrative fines imposed in 2021 were 7,512.000 TRY in total.
 Thus, the issue of personal data protection has been gaining more importance and the clock is ticking against the organizations who have not yet completed their compliance process.